 Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the honey bees come from apiaries situated in a country or zone free from acarapisosis or the apiaries meet the conditions prescribed in Chapter 4.14.
 (Article 4.14.5.).
-With regards to the provisions detailed in point 2 of

-Article 4.14.5., this will be achieved by a method complying with the relevant chapt statistically valid num er of the Terrestrial M ber of honey bees per of anual and found free of a colony being examined by any all life stages of A. woodi .
+With regards to the provisions detailed in point 2 of Article 4.14.5., this will be achieved by a statistically valid number of honey bees per colony being examined by any method complying with the relevant chapter of the Terrestrial Manual and found free of all life stages of A. woodi.

-INFECTION OF HONEY BEES WITH Paenibacillus larvae (AMERICAN FOULBROOD)
+INFECTION OF HONEY BEES WITH PAENIBACILLUS LARVAE (AMERICAN FOULBROOD)